gmrandazzo/libscientific/docs/Source/_build/html/_sources/GettingStartedInC.rst.txt

 Getting started in C
 ====================

 Every data type object in libscientific is stored in the HEAP and then supports dynamic memory allocation.

-This means that every data object such as, matrix, vectors, tensors, models in general need to be manually allocated/deallocated by the programmer using the library predefined constructs "NewSOMETHING(&...);" and "DelSOMETHING(&...);".
+Hence, every data object such as matrix, vectors, tensors, models, in general, need to be manually allocated/deallocated by the programmer using the library predefined constructs "NewSOMETHING(&...);" and "DelSOMETHING(&...);".

-This also means that every data object is a pointer and need to pass by reference "&".
+Hence, every data object is a pointer and needs to pass by reference "&".

-To avoid memory fragmentation problems please, consider that every allocated variable need to be deallocated at the end of your program :-)
+To avoid memory fragmentation problems, please, consider deallocating every allocated variable at the end of your program :-)

 Compile a program that use libscientific